 Elevation: 9,439 ft

-The listed elevation is the highest point in Idaho County but not the summit of this peak which sits entirely in Montana and reaches an elevation of 9,460 feet.
-The name on the USGS is shown east od the true summit which is just east od the border.
+The listed elevation is the highest point in Idaho County but is not the summit of this peak which sits entirely in Montana and reaches an elevation of 9,460 feet.
+The peak name on the USGS quadrangle is shown east of the true summit which is just east of the ID/MT border.
 There is only 59 feet of prominence for this lower summit of Montana’s Peak 9460.
-So, you can get both the high point and a Montana peak on the same outing.
+You can get both the high point and a Montana peak on the same outing.
 The Latitude and Longitude data below is for the county high point.